spcourse/sp1/python/en/files/index.md

 The characters `"\t"` (tab) and `"\n"` (newline) are also visible, we don't really need to use those though.

-## Stap 3: save the information in variables
+## Step 3: save the information in variables

 In this exercise we are only interested in the season and the number of goals of that season.
 As you can see, this information is stored in element 0 and 2 of the list.